Proposed bipartisan probe of deadly U.S. Capitol attack wins support | Politics

 "There has been a growing consensus that the January 6th attack is of a complexity and national significance that ... we need an independent commission to investigate," Thompson said in a statement.
 "Inaction – or just moving on – is simply not an option."
 Katko said the Capitol remained a target for extremists.
 "This is about facts, not partisan politics," he said.

 Hundreds of Trump supporters stormed the Capitol on Jan.
 6 as Congress was meeting to certify Joe Biden's presidential election victory.
-They fought with police and sent lawmakers running for cover after smashing windows to enter the building.
 The violence left five dead, including a Capitol Police officer.
 Kevin McCarthy, the House Republican leader, said he had not signed off on the lawmakers' deal and said the commission should look at events that came before and after Jan.
 6, including an unrelated incident in April when a motorist rammed a car into a pair of Capitol Police officers, killing one.

+For months, negotiations over the size and scope of the commission stalled amid disagreement between Democrats and Republicans over the number of commissioners each party would name and whether minority Republicans would have subpoena power.
+Republicans also had been arguing for the commission to investigate last summer's protests in the wake of George Floyd's murder in Minneapolis.

 The Jan.
 6 riot followed a fiery speech in which then-President Trump falsely alleged that his election defeat was the result of widespread voter fraud, a claim that has been dismissed by multiple courts, state election officials and his own administration's review.
-In the immediate aftermath of the riot, multiple Republicans condemned Trump's words.
-Out of office, he has doubled down on his false claims of fraud, which multiple Republican-controlled state legislatures have cited as a justification for passing new restrictions on voting.
+Following the riot, multiple Republicans condemned Trump's words.
+But out of office, he has doubled down on his false claims of fraud, which multiple Republican-controlled state legislatures have cited as a justification for passing new voting restrictions.

-"All members, especially House and Senate leaders, should support this effort and there should be no delay in passing this bill to find the facts and the truth about what happened on January 6th and the events leading up to it," Cheney said.
-Some congressional Republicans have denied key details of Jan.
-6 or downplayed the violence that led to Trump's second impeachment trial on a charge of inciting insurrection.

-In a hearing on the incident on Wednesday, Andrew Clyde, a lawmaker from Georgia, said calling the incident an insurrection was a "bold-faced lie" and likened participants to "a normal tourist visit."
+Andrew Clyde, a lawmaker from Georgia, said on Wednesday that calling the incident an insurrection was a "bold-faced lie."
 More than 400 people have been arrested for taking part in the riot.

 Like the Sept.
 11 panel, the proposed 10-member panel would have five commissioners appointed by each party as well as subpoena authority.
-Its report and recommendations to prevent future such attacks would be due by Dec.
-31, the lawmakers said.
-Both the House and the Senate would have to approve the bill that sets up the commission, which would then go to Biden to sign into law.
+Its report and recommendations to prevent future attacks would be due by Dec.
+31. Both the House and the Senate would have to approve the bill that sets up the commission, which would then go to Biden to sign into law.

+Senate Appropriations Chairman Patrick Leahy said he was committed to moving a bill that addressed Capitol security vulnerabilities and other needs.
+Separately, House Democrats introduced a bill that would allocate $1.9 billion to respond to the insurrection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)